ForestMars/Coda.to/README.md

 A number of flags are supported on start up:
 ```
- -D load default settings
+ -D load default settings, --defaults
- -d date range to display
+ -d date range to display, --dates
- -h display help page
+ -h display help page, --help
- -m model to be used
+ -m model to be used, --model
- -t select training period
+ -t select training period, --train
- -v display version info
+ -v display version info, --version
 ```

 ## MODULES
 (_aka_ FEATURES _or_ APPS)

-Not to be confused with features of a model, Codato platform feature are standalone, *pluggable* modules (aka apps) which define a reactive front end and the machine learning callbacks it requires, and are automatically added simply by dropping them in the ```apps```  directory.
-Currently its callback needs to be maually registered in server.py, but this will be autodetected as well, allowing apps to easily be added and/or swapped out unidrectionally.
+Not to be confused with features of a model, Codato platform features are standalone, *pluggable* modules (aka apps) which define a reactive front end and the machine learning callbacks it requires, and are automatically added simply by dropping them in the ```apps```  directory.
+Currently its main callback needs to be maually registered in server.py, but this will be autodetected as well, allowing apps to easily be added and/or swapped out unidrectionally.
 Martin Fowler is smiling his happy smile.

-**Codato includes the following apps by default:** (move app to "inactitive" folder to remove.)
+**Codato includes the following apps by default:** (move app to ".inactive" folder to remove.)

 ### API